shawn-lacarta/m242-smart-home/README.md

 Your changes will reflect on the MQTT-Server, which will apply your changes to the micro controller (LED-Stripes).
 ![Screenshot](mqtt.png)

+### Help & Advices
+Here are some advices from us to you, when something is now going well:
+- When you have problems with your micro controller, try to flash, build and run it again
+- The telegram server can only be ran by one person.
+So if you are getting an error, somebody is probably already using it
+- Check the official website of platformIO to find similar questions as you have now

 ## Authors
 - Shawn Lacarta
 - Anojan Pirabakaran